groupofn/3Lisp.Ruby/README.txt

 This file is automatically loaded when 3LispR is launched.
 The file already contains many definitions of frequently used procedures, providing a basic library.

-You can put definitions of your own freuently used procedures in it.
-Note, however, you won't get any error messages if your definition fails to be successfully processed.
+You can put definitions of your own freuqently used procedures in it.
+However, you won't get any error messages if your definition fails to be successfully processed.
 Thus, it is best if you have tested your definitions first before including them in init.3lisp.